Before we show how to mount LittleFS on Linux, let’s have a quick overview of its benefits and features.

 After this command is executed, we can use directory as any other Linux directory.
 For example, let’s create some content in mount directory using these commands:

 13. cd mount/ mkdir TestDir1 mkdir TestDir2 mkdir TestDir3 echo "TestContent1">TestFile.txt echo "TestContent2">TestFile1.txt cd TestDir1

 When the directory content is created, loopback device image is ready to be written to output binary image file using this command:

 14. sudo dd if=/dev/loop17 of=FSImageOut.bin bs=2048 count=256 skip=0 | xxd -g1

 Now, using STM32Cube Programmer, or some other tool used for downloading flash content to MCU, we will program flash memory with our file system.
 This process is shown in the picture below:

 How to check that mounting is completed

-As it can be seen in the following image, the file system on MCU is now ready to use.
+As can be seen in the next image, the file system on MCU is now ready to use.
 For example, if we want to see root directory content, just enter ls command in CLI and content created on PC will be now available on MCU command line.
 The image below illustrates execution of some of the available commands from the command list.
 Users can see available commands at any time by entering “-h” command in Command Line Interface.